Finkregh/pytest-tcpclient/DEV_README.rst

 That will do the following:

 - Install all the dependencies
+- Run code formatting and linting with ruff and black
 - Run the tests
 - Generate a coverage report
 - Fail if the coverage is below 100%